How the complaints process works

-Once the investigation is complete the investigator will report the facts and evidence of the case to the Law Society’s Professional Conduct Committee.
+Once the investigation is complete the investigator will report the facts and evidence of the case to the Professional Conduct Committee.

 What does the Professional Conduct Committee do?

-The Committee will review each case and make a decision.
-The Committee can decide:
+The Law Society Council’s Professional Conduct Committee will review each complaint and can decide:

 - to request further investigation

 - to close the complaint against the solicitor

 - that the solicitor has engaged in unsatisfactory professional conduct and make appropriate orders, or

 - to refer it to NCAT for determination if the Professional Conduct Committee is of the opinion that the conduct amounts to professional misconduct or unsatisfactory professional conduct more appropriately dealt with by NCAT.